About Nicole Colbert

 “My work is a poetic reflection on intimate aspects of everyday life.”

-I am a Brooklyn based dance artist who is committed to creating a platform for multicultural and intergenerational performers to explore the intersectionality of dance and theatre.
+As a dance maker and theatre artist, I am committed to creating a platform for multicultural and inter-generational performers to explore the inter-sectionality of dance and theatre.
 My work is visually and emotionally oriented and seeks to examine small and intimate moments in life.
 My aim is to uncover the dichotomy that exists within these moments: the anxiety, but also the potential for beauty to offer a body of choreography that entertains, engages, and fosters a visceral experience.

 WHAT IS DANCE/THEATRE?

 I have shown my work in New York, New Orleans, London, Denmark and Russia.
-In NYC, my work has been presented at Context Theater, Gowanus Arts Exchange, HERE, Hunter College, Mark Morris, Movement Research, The Tank, Triskelion Arts, and the 92nd St Y, and in festivals such as The International Dance Festival on the Volga (Yaroslavl, Russia), Jazz Dance Conference (New Orleans, LA), The Newburgh Illuminated Festival (Newburgh, NY), and the Tennessee Williams/New Orleans Literary Festival (New Orleans, LA) where I premiered my evening length work, Last Stop: Desire, a dance/theatre adaptation of A Streetcar Named Desire, in March 2017.
-I shared an evening length concert with Ballet Mink at Krudttønden Theater in Copenhagen, DK on March 23-24, 2017 and at BAX/Brooklyn Arts Exchange in Brooklyn, NY on March 9-10, 2018.
+In NYC, my work has been presented at Context Theater, Dixon Place, Gowanus Arts Exchange, HERE, Hunter College, Mark Morris, Movement Research, The Tank, Triskelion Arts, and the 92nd St Y, and in festivals such as The International Dance Festival on the Volga (Yaroslavl, Russia), Jazz Dance Conference (New Orleans, LA), The Newburgh Illuminated Festival (Newburgh, NY), and the Tennessee Williams/New Orleans Literary Festival (New Orleans, LA) where I premiered my evening length work, Last Stop: Desire, a dance/theatre adaptation of A Streetcar Named Desire, in March 2017.
+I shared an evening length concert with Ballet Mink at Krudttønden Theater in Copenhagen, DK in March, 2017 and at BAX/Brooklyn Arts Exchange in Brooklyn, NY in March, 2018.
 In addition to creating my own work, I have worked as a choreographer with theatre companies such as The Medicine Show and Sponsored by Nobody.

 PROFESSIONAL TEACHING & OTHER ENDEAVORS: